 More from radio and beyond...

-Frank Avis by | January 12, 2016 | Radio (general)
+by Frank Avis | January 12, 2016 | Radio (general)

 This is definitely beyond as it relates to my persistent warnings about the impact of modern technology.
 Today we live in an "electronic atmosphere".
 When I walk through a shopping centre I have to repeatedly dodge people who are walking straight at me with their eyes down, looking at their latest text message.
 Children, on a 5-hour car trip, sit mesmerised by their gadgetry.
 They no longer look out the window at the gorgeous little towns they're passing.They don't see the horses, cows and sheep in the paddocks.
 They don't see the fields of wheat being fanned by the afternoon breeze.
 When, years later, they look back on their annual holiday trip to the coast, what will they remember?